Decade Of Donald Trump Tax Returns Appear Headed To Congress, Here’s What They Might Reveal About His Finances

 But once Trump’s tax returns are turned over to Congress, what could they show?

-According a memo prepared by the liberal Center For American Progress think tank, the returns could show if Trump has any financial conflicts of interest that could put national security at risk — in particular business dealings with Russia.
+According to a memo prepared by the liberal Center For American Progress think tank, the returns could show if Trump has any financial conflicts of interest that could put national security at risk — in particular business dealings with Russia.

 Until the report prepared by Russia investigation Special Counsel Robert Mueller is released to Congress and the public, whether or not Mueller investigated potential Trump-Russian financial entanglements remains unclear, as The Washington Post reported.

-But one tax attorney who spoke to CBS News about what Trump’s tax returns could reveal, believes that Trump’s refusal to release the returns may be motivate by something less related to national security, and more to do with Trump’s ego.
+But one tax attorney, who spoke to CBS News about what Trump’s tax returns could reveal, believes that Trump’s refusal to release the returns may be motivate by something less related to national security, and more to do with Trump’s ego.

 “I think [Trump] is worried about two things: One, the income is probably lower than his pride will be able to deal with,” said tax lawyer Mark Matthews to CBS.
 “And I think the charitable deductions will be way lower [than he has claimed].
 I think that’s going to be an embarrassing number for him.”